You are listening to the Sean Hannity Radio Show Podcast.

 Bernie's Jewish.

-And oh, that'll get us a few extra points.
+And, oh, that'll get us a few extra points.

 Let's do that.

-Uh he's a former Clinton Polster, Democratic strategist.
+He's a former Clinton pollster, Democratic strategist.

 I don't think so.

-And uh Hispanics are not seeing that.
+And Hispanics are not seeing that.

 There are millions of Latinos who are looking for jobs that can't find jobs.